weaveworks/weave/site/building.md

 So we recommend building under Ubuntu.

 You can also build in a container under any system that supports Docker.
-And naturally, you can run Ubuntu in a VM and build there.
+And you can run Ubuntu in a VM and build there.
 These options are described below.

 ## Building directly on Ubuntu